 (1) Mix 31 excellent for 1-10 MHz common mode suppression, then about same as 43 up to 250 MHz, NOT recommended for multi-ratio impedance transformers (baluns/ununs) due to material characteristics and power handling capability – ok for ham radio 1:1 feed line choke applications.
 Mix 31 is available in TOROIDS, SLIP ON BEADS, and SNAP ON SPLIT BEADS

 (4) Mix 75 is a high permeability MnZn ferrite intended for a range of broadband and pulse transformer applications and common-mode inductor designs.
 Excellent for common mode suppression on AM broadcast frequencies from 500 KHz-1.8 MHz.
 Also very useful for medical instrument transducer isolation, inverter assemblies, inductive motors and control units.
-Mix 75 is available in TOROIDS, and SNAP ON SPLIT BEADS
+Mix 75 is available in TOROIDS, SLIP ON BEADS, ,and SNAP ON SPLIT BEADS,

 - Optimized to solve low-frequency EMI issues between 200 kHz and 30 MHz